Car Lighter Charger: Ultimate Guide to Powering Devices

 The 12V power circuit for your car’s cigarette lighter socket is protected by a fuse, typically rated between 10 to 20 amperes (A).
 This means the socket can safely provide between 120 to 240 watts (W) of power (Watts = Volts x Amps).

-• Never Overload the Circuit: Trying to draw more power than the fuse rating will cause it to blow.
-This is a safety mechanism, but constant blown fuses indicate an issue with your power draw.
+• Never Overload the Circuit: Attempting to draw more power than the fuse rating will cause it to blow.
+This is a safety mechanism, but consistently blown fuses indicate an issue with your power draw.
 For example, a 300W power inverter plugged into a 15A fused socket should only be used for devices consuming up to 150W to allow for current spikes.

 • Replace Fuses Correctly: If a fuse blows, replace it with one of the exact same amperage rating.
 Never use a fuse with a higher rating, as this can lead to overheating of the wiring and potentially a vehicle fire.